Sobre este cursoOmitir Sobre este curso

 - Analyze and trade off performance, cost, and power consumption of digital circuits.

-- Begin the practice of implementing and debugging digital systems with appropriate lab techniques including breadboarding, interpreting datasheets, and using commercial logic simulators.
+- Begin the practice of implementing and debugging digital systems with appropriate lab techniques including breadboarding and interpreting datasheets.

 Obtén un Certificado Verificado para destacar los conocimientos y las habilidades que adquieras$149 USD